An edge CLT for the log determinant of Laguerre beta ensembles: Linear approximation for log|En|

 We now turn to the task of computing the leading term of \beq

-\eeq It will be convenient to switch the order of summation and rewrite this as \beq \eeq It turns out that the dominant contribution comes from the portion of the sum where the indices are restricted to $n-n(\log n)^{-1}<i\leq j<n-n^{1/3}\sigma_n\sqrt{\log n}$.
+\eeq It will be convenient to switch the order of summation and rewrite this as \beq \eeq It turns out that the dominant contribution comes from the portion of the sum where the indices are restricted to $n-n(\log n)^{-2}<i\leq j<n-n^{1/3}\sigma_n\log n $.
 We will begin by computing the sum on those indices and then show that the sum of the remaining terms is small.
-Thus, our first task is to compute \beq \eeq where we initially assume only that $1\ll g(n)\ll f(n)\ll n^{2/3}\sigma_n^{-1}$.
-From the computation, we will find that $g(n)=\sqrt{\log n}$ and $f(n)=n^{2/3}\sigma_n^{-1}(\log n)^{-1}$m are appropriate choices such that the expression above gives the dominant contribution.
+Thus, our first task is to compute \beq \eeq For the purposes of calculating this, we begin by computing the asymptotics of a product of the form